ros2/ros2_documentation/source/Tutorials/Tf2/Writing-A-Tf2-Broadcaster-Py.rst

     ros2 run tf2_ros tf2_echo world turtle1

 This should show you the pose of the first turtle.
-Drive around the turtle using the arrow keys (make sure your terminal window is active, not your simulator window).
+Drive around the turtle using the arrow keys (make sure your ``turtle_teleop_key`` terminal window is active, not your simulator window).
 In your console output you will see something similar to this:

 .. code-block:: console